How to Grow Cauliflower Vegetable

 The most common pest of cauliflower is cabbage flies, and cabbage worm or

 cabbage loopers.
 Cabbage loopers are the larva stage of a moth.
 Those white

 moths that visit your garden and yard are the culprits.
 Some people call

 Effective treatment in the home garden is to place a screen over the plant

 so the moth can not lay her eggs.
 Commercial growers apply insecticides to

 The heads of the cauliflower is susceptible to rotting in warm, humid weather.

 That's one of the two big reasons to protect the head (curd) from water.

-All members of the cabbage family like cool and even cold weather.
-They can
+All members of the cabbage family like cool to cold weather.
+They can be

-be among the first plants in your garden each spring.
-Start them indoors,
+among the first plants in your garden each spring.
+Start them indoors, and

 Garden Recipes: May we suggest: